matt-falkner/Genealogy-Application/README.md

 # Genealogy-Application
-Create, Edit, Upload and Download Geneology Files in the GEDCOM Standards
+Create, Edit, Upload and Download Geneaology Files in the GEDCOM Standards

 ## Pre Conditions
 This application requires Node v8.9.4 LTS, I would recommend [downloading nvm](https://github.com/creationix/nvm) which allows you to quickly switch between node and npm distrobutions.